section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-naive-bayes-algorithms/index.md

 ### Conclusion

-Even though complement and multinomial seem to have a tie in their scores, I will stil stick to the fact that complement is the best naive Bayes algorithm for text classification, the reason for choosing the complement model is that it has been used on numerous datasets before this, the complement model has been doing well across the board.
+Even though complement and multinomial seem to have a tie in their scores, I will stick to the fact that complement is the best naive Bayes algorithm for text classification.
+The reason for choosing the complement model is that it has been used on numerous datasets before this, the complement model has been doing well across the board.

 Therefore, we can all agree that complementNB is the best naive Bayes algorithm for sentiment analysis.

 To get the best grip of everything, check out [my Github repo:](https://github.com/wizardcalidad/sentiment-analsis-imdb)

-On a final note, machine learning is not all about building models for predictions and classification, it is about figuring out how machines can learn from experience to solve major problems.
-Building a system to help billions of people solve everyday problems gives you an unimaginable feeling of satisfaction.
-Go out there, come up with an idea, train it, test it thoroughly, and make the world a better place.
+On a final note, machine learning is not all about building models for predictions and classification.
+It is about figuring out how machines can learn from experience to solve significant problems.
+Building a system to help billions of people solve everyday problems gives you an incredible feeling of satisfaction.
+So go out there, develop an idea, train it, test it thoroughly, and make the world a better place.

 ### Additional resources